chalupajs/chalupa/docs/README.md

 ## Error Handling

 Frequently, we start by implementing the happy case of our business logic first.
 Then, by the time we add error handling for each and every failure scenario, the original happy path is almost impossible to recognize and follow.
-Catamaran attempts to help you in decluttering your code and extracting cross-cutting concerns by providing support for framework-level error handling.
+Chalupa attempts to help you in decluttering your code and extracting cross-cutting concerns by providing support for framework-level error handling.

 Let's assume that we have some service method, `orderPizza`, which accepts the flavor of the pizza.
 Now, if we receive an unknown failure, then we would like to return an error response.
 The simplest solution can be something like this: